Guide to Net Neutrality: History & Current Status

 For a more in-depth look, visit the Internet Society for more on the history of the internet and the advancements made along the way.

 Access to this global network is made possible first by copper telephone wires, followed by coaxial cable, satellite, fiber, and fixed wireless internet access.
 It is what stands between your internet-connected device and the world wide web where net neutrality materialized – internet service providers.

 “Network Neutrality” was first coined by Tim Wu, a Columbia University law professor, in 2003 in a paper he wrote about some providers’ online discrimination practices.
 You can read Wu’s paper, but his reason for writing it was to raise concern about discriminatory practices among ISPs, how these behaviors would affect innovation in internet services and internet-related technology, and ultimately to call for anti-discrimination regulations.

 The concept of net neutrality took hold in the 2000’s as internet access was transitioning from thousands of dial-up providers to relatively few cable and DSL providers.
 With the promise of increased bandwidth and faster speeds came the drastic reduction in ISP choice for consumers.
-Instead of having their choice of dial-up providers, consumers were faced with having only one or two broadband providers in their area.
+Instead of having their choice of dial-up providers, consumers were faced with having only one or two internet providers in their area.
 This lack of competition continues today where in some areas one provider might have near monopolistic control.

-Broadband providers had incentive to limit competitors to boost business for themselves.
+Broadband providers had the incentive to limit competitors to boost business for themselves.
 The debate over net neutrality ultimately ignited in 2007, when the Federal Communications Commission (FCC) ordered Comcast to stop throttling bandwidth for customers using torrenting sites, based on the agency’s 2005 anti-discrimination policy.